Athletic Training Faculty

 Dr. Popp has over 25 years of experience in the athletic training profession, including teaching and clinical practice.
 Dr. Popp's academic expertise lie in the areas of injury assessment, therapeutic interventions, and acute care, where she has both clinical and teaching experience.
 Additionally, Dr. Popp has conducted research in the area of emergency management in athletic training, with this research resulting in a number of publications and professional presentations.
 More recently, Dr. Popp has provided training in these skills, especially the evaluation and management of exertional heat illnesses, as hospital systems and athletic trainers implement new policies and procedures.
 Emergency preparation of athletic trainers is an area that Dr. Popp is particularly passionate about; as a result, she incorporates a variety of teaching techniques in the classroom to ensure that students are prepared in this area.

 Dr. Popp has been involved in service at the national, district, and state levels throughout her professional career.
 She currently serves as President of the Great Lakes Athletic Trainers’ Association (GLATA) after previuosly serving as GLATA Secretary, as well as a member of the National Athletic Trainers’ Association (NATA) District Secretaries and Treasurers Committee.
-Dr. Popp also serves as a site visitor for the Commission on Accreditation of Athletic Training Education (CAATE), in addition to serving the university on various committees and work groups as needed.
+Dr. Popp also serves as a peer reviewer for the Commission on Accreditation of Athletic Training Education (CAATE), in addition to serving the university on various committees and work groups as needed.
 However, Dr. Popp’s most valuable form of service is to the students enrolled in the program, as she strives to mentor them in a multitude of ways, including professional presentations, professional service, and career planning.
 As a result of Dr. Popp’s professional and service contributions, she was awarded the Great Lakes Athletic Trainers’ Association Outstanding Educator Award in 2015 and the Indiana Athletic Trainers’ Association Athletic Trainer of the Year for the College/University setting in 2008.
-In 2021, Dr. Popp was inducted into the Indiana Athletic Trainers' Association Hall of Fame.
+In 2021, Dr. Popp was inducted into the Indiana Athletic Trainers' Association Hall of Fame and in 2025 Dr. Popp was awarded the Outstanding Graduate Faculty Teaching Award by the Purdue Department of Health and Kinesiology.

 A native of Harvard, IL., Dr. Popp received her Bachelor's degree in Physical Education/Athletic Training from Western Illinois University, a Master's degree in Human Performance from the University of Wisconsin - La Crosse, and a Doctorate in Education degree from Ball State University.